 January 28, 2014

 Minneapolis home prices are closer today to historical averages as home buyers expect a strong future as levels of historical home price increases.
-Minneapolis median home sales price increased 13.7% to $191,000 according to the Minneapolis Area Association of Realtors January 14, 2014 report.
+Minneapolis median home sales price increased 13.7% to $191,000 according to the Department of numbers report.
 Economists have been saying that the housing market is healing; today many people are truly believing it because prices have been catching up with historical averages.

 Prospective homebuyers who sat on the sidelines and waited to buy a home in 2013, may now be wishing they had done so last year.
 Home prices climbed nationally an average of 13.6 percent in the past 12 months, according to Tuesday's release of the Standard & Poor's/Case-Shiller 20-city home price index.
 The Twin Cities metro had an even stronger market.
 The median closed sales price of a home in the 13-county metro area jumped 14.4 percent to $192,000 according to data from the Minneapolis Area Association of Realtors (MAAR).

 However, it is still a great time to buy a home with home prices predicted to climb further in 2014 as well as the combination of very reasonable interest rates.
 Housing market experts predict that 2014 will be another year of steady gains for the real estate market, even though the brisk pace of 2013 home sales was tempered slightly with seasonal adjustments at the end of the year.